Gabriel-P-Langlois/nyu_cs101_course_material_F2023/slides/arrays.md

 # Value and reference types

+We've talked a lot about primitive (e.g., int, char,...) and non-primitive (e.g., Strings, Arrays...) data types.

 --

-We've talked a lot about primitive, non-primitive and reference data types.

---

-What happens when we pass a primitive, non-primitive or reference argument to a method?
+What happens when we pass a primitive or non-primitive argument to a method?

---

-For example, what happens if we give an array as an argument to a method versus, say, an integer?

 --